Surveys

 Advanced Options For Collecting Responses

-The third tab under the Collect Responses view contains a series of Advanced Options designed to give you more control over the collection of responses.
+The next tab in the create / manage view for surveys is Advanced Options.
+This tab contains a series of Advanced Options designed to give you more control over the collection of responses.
 Most of the time you shouldn't need to use these advanced options but they are present to support some relatively advanced use cases.

-• Sign Up Required: If sign up is required then respondents must enter their name and some other piece of identifying information before taking the survey.
+- Identification Required: If identification is required then respondents must enter their name and some other piece of identifying information before taking the survey.
 Usually this piece of identifying information is email but it could be something else like employee id.
 If sign up is not required then the respondents don't need to enter any identifying information.
 Effectively they will be anonymous.
 Given the nature of relationship-based surveys it's generally not desirable to allow respondents to be anonymous.
 If the identifying information is an email then respondents will be emailed the link to take the survey.
 If it is something other than email then they will be taken directly to their response after entering the matching information.

-• Permitted Domains: It's possible to limit the domains of email addresses that respondents can sign up with.
+- Permitted Domains: It's possible to limit the domains of email addresses that respondents can sign up with.
 For example, you could ensure that only respondents that enter an email address that contains "example.com" will be able to receive the survey via email and take it.
+This option will only display if Name Autocomletion is set to false.

 TIP